jncss/skv/README.md

 ```

 ### `Compact() error`
 Creates a new file containing only the last active occurrence of each key, then replaces the original file.
 This removes all deleted records and old versions of updated keys.
+The in-memory cache is automatically rebuilt after compaction.

 **Example:**
 ```go